WH0LEWHALE/Linux-Strike/README.md

  <h1 align="center"> Fixed Bugs & Additions </h1>

- - Now when you control the bots, guns will not get lost.
+ - Now when you control the bots, guns will not get lost
- - Bots will now aim more accurately.
+ - Bots will now aim more accurately
- - Fixed Molotov issue. <br>
+ - Fixed Molotov flame issue
- - Cant Create Mixer issues fixed, now game can find sounds.
+ - Cant Create Mixer issues fixed, now game can find sounds
- - Fixed some breakable constrains fly away.
+ - Fixed some breakable constrains fly away
- - New Open Source VPhysics
+ - A lot of changes made into the ivp and vphysics.

 <h1 align="center"> TO-DO </h1>